Ole Miss riot of 1962: Military response

 Almost 31,000 troops (pictured on campus) were ultimately mobilized in response to the riot, the most ever for a single disturbance in America.

 President Kennedy initially considered using a helicopter to extract Meredith from the campus.
 However, it was unclear whether a landing was even possible due to crowds and debris, and Kennedy was concerned that Meredith would be assassinated before he could reach the helicopter.
 At around 10 p.m., with no other option, President Kennedy invoked the Insurrection Act of 1807 and ordered the U.S. Army to suppress the riot, beginning with the dedicated anti-riot battalion of the 503rd Military Police (MP).

 Despite Kennedy having federalized the Mississippi National Guard two days prior, only the 67 guardsmen of Troop E were immediately available in Oxford.
 Led by Captain Murry Falkner—nephew of Nobel Prize-winning writer and Oxford native William Faulkner—Troop E drove to Ole Miss, albeit without any ammunition (a direct order from Deputy Attorney General Katzenbach to avoid civilian deaths).
 The guardsmen's trucks and jeeps were immediately attacked with projectiles—a hurled concrete slab broke Falkner's arm—but continued to the Lyceum, where they reinforced the marshals.
 Soon thereafter, 165 more guardsmen from Troop E arrived.
 Falkner later stated that if the National Guard had arrived any later, the rioters would have breached the Lyceum and killed all of the marshals.

-Later support like the 101st Airborne Division arrived on C-130 Hercules (pictured October 8).
+Later support like the 101st Airborne Division arrived on C-130 Hercules aircraft (pictured October 8).

 The Pentagon tasked Brigadier General Charles Billingslea with organizing the "invasion" of North Mississippi and ordered him to deploy the entirety of the 108th Cavalry Regiment to Oxford.
 However, Secretary of the Army Cyrus Vance ordered Billingslea simply to move the military police units there.
 To complicate it further, President Kennedy instructed Billingslea to fly directly to Oxford, survey the situation, and then determine the necessary troop count.
 Then Vance reversed, instructing Billingslea to instead move the entire regiment to Oxford.
 Faced with conflicting orders, Billingslea divided the MP "Task Force Alpha" into two and sent one group of the 503rd MP battalion directly to Ole Miss from Memphis via helicopter.
 The rest would travel via slower land convoys.
 After finding it impossible to land on campus, they diverted and landed at the Oxford Airport.
 This marked the first time American combat troops were in active status in Mississippi since Union forces pulled out in 1877.